The best compact printer in 2023: laptop friendly printers you can take anywhere

 Photo print quality is mediocre

-As a scaled-down version of a desktop printer, the OfficeJet 250 enables full-sized printing on letter sized plain paper, as well as on glossy photo paper.
-And it comes complete with a built-in color scanner and color screen, enabling easy photocopying on the fly.
+We found the OfficeJet 250 to be effectively a scaled-down version of an all-in-one desktop printer.
+It allows full-sized printing on letter-sized plain paper and glossy photo paper and comes complete with a built-in color scanner and color screen, enabling easy photocopying on the fly.

-Usefully for portable printing, it also includes its own rechargeable battery pack, so you can print anywhere.
+We found it to be useful for portable printing and copying since it has its own rechargeable battery pack like our top pick.
 The printer uses a pigment-based black ink cartridge and a tri-color dye-based cyan, magenta and yellow cartridge.
-Quality is good for color documents, although not the best for photo output on glossy paper.
+We found that combination made for good results in olor documents but the best for photo output on glossy paper.

 Specifications